 Newbury Manor School is a small special school for pupils aged six to nineteen years.
 Our provision is based in a small village near Frome, Somerset.
-We have 45 pupils across the age range, 44 have a diagnosis of ASC and all pupils have an EHCP.
+We have capacity for up to 65 pupils across the age range; the majority have a diagnosis of autism and all pupils have an EHCP.
 At Newbury Manor we support pupils with a range of complex needs including, Profound and Multiple Learning Difficulties (PMLD), Severe Learning Difficulties (SLD) and Moderate Learning Difficulties (MLD).